0xfuturistic/sequencer-commitments/README.md

 For a dive into the depths of the Emily library, please [explore this comprehensive guide](#).
 For those intrigued by the theoretical underpinnings, this [scholarly resource](#) is a treasure trove.

 ## 🗺 Road Ahead
-- Expand the variety of commitments within the EVM.
+- Expand the variety of commitments provided as a sample.
-- Enhance and solidify the test framework.
+- Enhance and solidify the tests.
 - Comprehensive documentation to accompany every feature, ensuring clarity.

-## 🚀 Getting Started
-For those eager to dive into the world of sequencer commitments, our [Quick Start Guide](#) is the perfect launchpad.
-It provides a step-by-step walkthrough, from installation to your first commitment!

 ## 🙌 Contribute & Feedback
 Your insights can shape the future of this initiative.
 Feel free to [raise an issue](#), suggest a feature, or even fork the repository for personal tweaks.
 We thrive on collaborative brilliance!

 ## 📜 License
 This project is licensed under the MIT License.
 For more details, please see our [LICENSE file](#).

-## 🙏 Acknowledgments
-A big shout-out to our collaborators, supporters, and the Ethereum community for their unwavering encouragement and invaluable feedback.
-Special thanks to the teams behind Solidity and Ethereum for their pioneering work.

----

-Thank you for your interest in our project.
-Together, we're building the next chapter in Ethereum's L2 narrative.